pumposh/kyd-gl/README.md

 A streamlined guest list management tool for music venues, built with Next.js and Supabase.
 The goal is simple: take CSV guest lists from venues and turn them into easily shareable, standardized lists.

-## Why This Stack?

-I wanted to build something that's both powerful and maintainable.
-The tech choices reflect that:
+## The Stack

 ### Frontend Stack
-- ✅ Next.js 14 (App Router)
+- ✅ Next.js 15
 - ✅ TypeScript
 - ✅ Tailwind CSS
 - ✅ Shadcn/UI Components
-- ✅ Framer Motion (Page Transitions)

-Next.js was a no-brainer.
 The new App Router gives us a solid foundation for both static and dynamic routes, plus built-in API routes eliminate the need for a separate backend service.
 TypeScript keeps our code type-safe and maintainable, while Tailwind and Shadcn/UI let us build a beautiful UI without reinventing the wheel.

 ### Backend Infrastructure
 - ✅ Supabase (PostgreSQL)